Azure/azure-sdk-for-java/sdk/communication/azure-communication-callingserver/swagger/README.md

 title: Azure Communication CallingServer Service
 directive:
 - rename-model:
-    from: CallRecordingStateChangeEvent
+    from: CreateCallResponse
-    to: CallRecordingStateChangeEventInternal
+    to: CreateCallResponseInternal
 - rename-model:
-    from: AddParticipantResultEvent
+    from: AddParticipantsRequest
-    to: AddParticipantResultEventInternal
+    to: AddParticipantsRequestInternal
 - rename-model:
-    from: PlayAudioResultEvent
+    from: AddParticipantsResponse
-    to: PlayAudioResultEventInternal
+    to: AddParticipantsResponseInternal
 - rename-model:
-    from: ToneReceivedEvent
+    from: AnswerCallResult
-    to: ToneReceivedEventInternal
+    to: AnswerCallResultInternal
 - rename-model:
-    from: CallConnectionStateChangedEvent
+    from: AnswerCallResponse
-    to: CallConnectionStateChangedEventInternal
+    to: AnswerCallResponseInternal
 - rename-model:
-    from: ParticipantsUpdatedEvent
+    from: GetCallResponse
-    to: ParticipantsUpdatedEventInternal
+    to: GetCallResponseInternal
 - rename-model:
-    from: CallParticipant
+    from: GetParticipantRequest
-    to: CallParticipantInternal
+    to: GetParticipantRequestInternal
 - rename-model:
-    from: JoinCallResult
+    from: RemoveParticipantsRequest
-    to: JoinCallResultInternal
+    to: RemoveParticipantsRequestInternal
 - rename-model:
-    from: PlayAudioResult
+    from: RemoveParticipantsResponse
-    to: PlayAudioResultInternal
+    to: RemoveParticipantsResponseInternal
 - rename-model:
-    from: CallRecordingProperties
+    from: TransferCallResponse
-    to: CallRecordingPropertiesInternal
+    to: TransferCallResponseInternal
 - rename-model:
-    from: StartCallRecordingResult
+    from: TransferToParticipantRequest
-    to: StartCallRecordingResultInternal
+    to: TransferToParticipantRequestInternal
 - rename-model:
-    from: CreateCallResult
+    from: CreateCallRequest
-    to: CreateCallResultInternal
+    to: CreateCallRequestInternal
 - rename-model:
-    from: AddParticipantResult
+    from: AnswerCallRequest
-    to: AddParticipantResultInternal
+    to: AnswerCallRequestInternal
 - rename-model:
-    from: CancelAllMediaOperationsResult
+    from: RedirectCallRequest
-    to: CancelAllMediaOperationsResultInternal
+    to: RedirectCallRequestInternal
 - rename-model:
-    from: ResultInfo
-    to: ResultInfoInternal
-- rename-model:
-    from: ToneInfo
+    from: RejectCallRequest
-    to: ToneInfoInternal
+    to: RejectCallRequestInternal
 ```

 ### Rename RecordingChannelType to RecordingChannel